Conscription in Rhodesia: Administration of the conscription system

-By early 1976 there were growing concerns among the White Rhodesian community over how the conscription system was being administered.
+By early 1976, there were growing concerns among the white Rhodesian community over how the conscription system was being administered.
 This included concerns over draft evasion and inequitable periods of service.
-In April the government formed a subcommittee led by the Minister of Co-ordination, Reginald Cowper, to consider improvements to the system.
+In April, the government formed a subcommittee led by Minister of Co-ordination Reginald Cowper to consider improvements.
 It recommended establishing a government agency to administer conscription and computerising the call up system.
-The Cabinet accepted these recommendations, and on 17 May the Directorate of Manpower was formed.
-From this time, the conscription system operated by the minister determining the number of men to call up based on advice from the Security Forces and the directorate then selecting the men who this would apply to.
-Commanders in the Security Forces had discretion to select which members of their units where were called up, and tended to most frequently select the most effective personnel.
-The government also accepted an offer from a computer company to develop a database and 200 people volunteered to input paper records into it.
+The Cabinet accepted these recommendations, and on 17 May 1976 the Directorate of Manpower was formed.
+From this time, the minister regularly determined the number of conscripts to call up based on advice from the Security Forces and the directorate then selected the men who were required to serve.
+Commanders in the Security Forces had discretion to select which members of their units where were called up, and most frequently selected the most effective personnel.
+The government also accepted an offer from a computer company to develop a database, and 200 people volunteered to input paper records into it.
 Computerisation was not successful, as the records were often out of date.

 Despite these changes, concerns over the conscription system continued to increase.
-The government was able to refute allegations that sportsmen and homosexuals were able to evade conscription, but there was a perception that the sons of prominent citizens were not called up.
+The government was able to refute allegations of sportsmen and homosexuals being able to evade conscription, but there was a perception the sons of prominent citizens were not called up.
 Some members of parliament criticised the administration of the system, citing examples of conscripts' skills being wasted and men who were called up being sent to locations where conscripts were readily available.
 The business community also regarded the administration of the scheme as poor.
 Apprentices were particularly affected by the intensification of conscription requirements, as many were unable to complete their qualifications as they were called up during exam periods.
-The underlying issue was that the Security Forces' demands for manpower exceeded what the white community could provide without seriously harming white Rhodesian society and the national economy.